Diffusion Models for Imperceptible and Transferable Adversarial Attack: Method

 where $\mathrm{Var(\cdot)}$ calculates the input's variance, $\mathrm{Cross(\cdot)}$ denotes the accumulation of all the cross-attention maps in the denoising process, and $\mathrm{SDM}$ is the Stable Diffusion.
 The insight is to distract the diffusion model's attention from the labeled objects.
-By evenly distributing cross attention to each pixel of the image, we can disrupt the original strong semantic relationship, ensuring that our crafted adversarial examples well ``deceive'' the strong diffusion model.
+By evenly distributing attention to each pixel, we can disrupt the original semantic relationship, ensuring that our crafted adversarial examples well ``deceive'' the diffusion model.
+With such a design, DiffAttack exhibits an \textit{implicit ensemble characteristic}.
+Note that it differs significantly from typical explicit ensemble attacks \citep{tramer2018ensemble}, about which we give a detailed analysis in Appendix \ref{app: ensemble discussion}.